IESHAAN2002/Pixel-To-Plate/README.md

 # Pixel-To-Plate 🍽️

-**Pixel to Plate** is a personalized recipe generator powered by AI that creates custom recipes based on your available ingredients, personal health metrics, and dietary preferences.
+**Pixel to Plate** is a personalized recipe generator powered by agentic AI that creates custom recipes based on your available ingredients, personal health metrics, and dietary preferences.

 ---